AFLplusplus/AFLplusplus/README.md

 PS.
 Even when no explicit dictionary is given, afl-fuzz will try to extract existing syntax tokens in the input corpus by watching the instrumentation very closely during deterministic byte flips.
-This works for some types of parsers and grammars, but isn't nearly as good as the -x mode.
+This works for some types of parsers and grammars but isn't nearly as good as the -x mode.

-If a dictionary is really hard to come by, another option is to let AFL run for a while, and then use the token capture library that comes as a companion utility with AFL.
+If a dictionary is really hard to come by, another option is to let AFL run for a while and then use the token capture library that comes as a companion utility with AFL.
 For that, see [libtokencap/README.md](libtokencap/README.tokencap.md).

 ## Crash triage